arslan2k12/Precis-Veine-Non-invasive-low-cost-Vein-Visualization-device/README.md

 https://www.facebook.com/precis.veine

-•	The project is coded in Python, and the code is available in appendix of the Project Report

 •	Selected among top 15 projects in IEEE EMBS ISC 2016 Design Competition, Ottawa, Canada (couldn't attend final round due to visa issues)

 •	Awarded Rector’s Gold Medal for Best Senior Year Project

 •	This project is licensed under the terms of the MIT license